 - give these children an important part in a role play,

 - emphasize the children’s talents to decrease negative self-comparison,

 - praise the child’s every effort to reinforce its progress in social behavior.

 Parents can say and do several things to comfort their child:

-- Discuss and write down your child’s special gifts.
+- discuss and write down his special gifts,

-- Tell your child: “Children tease you because they can’t understand there is someone who is different from them.“
+- tell your child: “Children tease you because they can’t understand there is someone different from them“,

-- “Stay true to yourself, and be a good person.
+- tell him: “Stay true to yourself and be a good person.
 It is hard, but this way you will become the best you can be.“

 Source – Inspire My Kids

 Also, it is advisable to teach all children how to cooperate with and respond to little outsiders.
 When peers reject a child, it can feel very lonely and dissatisfied.
 Peer rejection can cause future problems of quitting school, substance abuse, and mental health problems.